Lots of useful information if you are new to the village

 Allerthorpe is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 miles (2.4 km) south west of the town of Pocklington.

-The civil parish is formed by the village of Allerthorpe and the hamlet of Waplington.
-According to the 2011 UK census, Allerthorpe parish had a population of 220.
+The civil parish is formed by the village of Allerthorpe and the hamlet of Waplington and according to the 2011 UK census, Allerthorpe parish had a population of 220.

-Thomas Cooke, the machinist and optical instrument maker, was born here.
+Thomas Cooke, the machinist and optical instrument maker, was born here in 1807.
 There is a memorial stone near the church gate.
 Read more